abbgrade/PropertyInspector/Readme.md

 # Property Inspector

 *PropertyInspector* is a improved *DefaultInspector* for the [*Unity3d* game engine](http://unity3d.com).
-It is tested with *Unity 4* and may work with older versions.
+It's tested with *Unity 4* and may work with older versions.

-For debug purposes you may want to view the values of of properties of unserialized fields of your *MonoBehaviors*.
+For debug purposes you may want to view the values of properties and unserialized fields of your *MonoBehaviors*.
+With the *PropertyInspector* this is very easy.

 ## License

-This is free software and it is provided under MIT license.
+This is free software and it is provided under MIT license, that is distributed with this package.

+## Contribution & Support

+If you have a question or contribution to the *PropertyInspector* visit our [GitHub Project](https://github.com/abbgrade/PropertyInspector).

+To build the readme on *Windows* and *VisualStudio* you have to install [Pandoc](johnmacfarlane.net/pandoc) and [MiKTeX](http://miktex.org/).

 ## Installation